Febreze

 Febreze is an American brand of household odor eliminators manufactured by Procter & Gamble.
 It is sold in North America, South America, Europe, Africa, Asia, Australia, and New Zealand.

 First introduced in test markets in March 1996, the fabric refresher product has been sold in the United States since June 1998, and the line has since branched out to include air fresheners (Air Effects), plug-in oil (Noticeables), scented disks (Scentstories), odor-eliminating candles, and automotive air fresheners.

-The name Febreze is a portmanteau of the words "fabric" and "breeze".
-The name is a popular example of the Mandela effect, with many people claiming to remember the name being previously spelled "Febreeze", despite there being no indication or evidence of the product name having actually been changed.
+The name Febreze is a portmanteau of the words fabric and breeze.
+In many non-English speaking countries, the products are sold as Ambi Pur.

-In many non-English speaking countries, the products are sold as Ambi pur.
+In 2010, the Febreze brand generated over one billion dollars in revenue worldwide.

 Ingredients

 The active ingredient in several Febreze products is hydroxypropyl beta-cyclodextrin (HPβCD).
 The molecule traps and binds volatilized hydrocarbons within its structural ring, retaining malodorous molecules, which reduces their volatility and thus the perception of their scent.
 The active ingredient is produced from corn cobs.
 The use of cyclodextrin as a sprayable odor absorber was patented by Procter & Gamble.

 The products include additional ingredients such as emulsifiers, preservatives, and perfumes.
 Benzisothiazolinone is a preservative included in some of the products.